 Make this and go get your beach hair on!

 Of course, people can’t leave a good thing alone, so came different variations of the classic Caipirinha.
 The most popular cocktail in Brazil after the Caipirinha is the Caipiroska, which switches the Cachaça for Vodka and involves muddled Strawberries (referred to as Morango in their native Portuguese).
-There’s the Caipisake and Caipirila, which substitutes the Cachaça for Sake (fermented Rice wine from Japan) and Tequila (distilled beverage made from the Blue Agave plant from Jalisco, Mexico) respectively.
+There are the Caipisake and Caipirila, which substitutes the Cachaça for Sake (fermented Rice wine from Japan) and Tequila (a distilled beverage made from the Blue Agave plant from Jalisco, Mexico) respectively.
 The Caipirissima is likely the closest to the Caipirinha in its taste profile, since it replaces the Cachaça with Rum.
 Not all Caipi’s drop the Cachaça for spirits from other countries – some invite the Cachaça and try to make it their own!
 For instance, the Caipimojito is a Mojito made with Cachaça instead of White Rum, and the Caipirita is a Margarita made with Cachaça instead of Tequila!
 My advice: “Caipi Diem” and go try them all!

 In terms of the levels of pure fun and joy in the air, I would say Rio’s North American cousin would have to be the city of New Orleans in the state of Louisiana.
 Never behind in the race for proprietary drinks, New Orleans is a city that takes its drinks and drinking very seriously.
-The city has the soul of a jazz musician and a general relaxed, chill vibe, with art, good food and music around every corner.
-It has a peculiar sense of humor as well, which I noted when my “Hurricane” (New Orleans’ signature cocktail made with rum, fruit juice and grenadine) came with a cocktail umbrella that was up-turned.
-I thought it was incredibly clever, since I saw it as a nod to the number of hurricanes the city has endured, but it just as easily could have been a goofy bartender!
+The city has the soul of a jazz musician and a general relaxed, chill vibe, with art, good food, and music around every corner.
+It has a peculiar sense of humor as well, which I noted when my “Hurricane” (New Orleans’ signature cocktail made with rum, fruit juice, and grenadine) came with a cocktail umbrella that was up-turned.
+I thought it was incredibly clever since I saw it as a nod to the number of hurricanes the city has endured, but it just as easily could have been a goofy bartender!
 I prefer to stick with my version of it.
 The menus everywhere in New Orleans were filled with creative cocktails that paired beautifully with the fresh, local seafood.

 To provide some proof of just how seriously they take their drinking in New Orleans (referred to as “NOLA” in the rest of the country, and as “Nawleans” by the locals), they have dedicated cookbooks for the afflicted!